ti-cortex-m4/demo-java-reactive-streams-old/code.md

 The following code example demonstrates a synchronous _cold_ Producer that sends a finite sequence of items from a given Iterator.

 The following code sample demonstrates a synchronous Consumer that _pulls_ items one by one and logs received events.
 The comments show which code fragments are responsible for implementing which rules of the Reactive Streams specification.
+This synchronous consumer executes its methods onSubscribe, onNext, onError, onComplete in a Producer’s thread.
 The GitHub repository also has blackbox and whitebox unit tests to verify that this consumer meets the specification using its TCK.

 ```